Azure/iot-edge-v1/v1/core/devdoc/module_loaders.md

 It is legal to completely omit specifying the `loaders` array in which case the default loaders specified above will be made available using default options.
-Here’s an example of a module configuration that makes use of the Java loader:
+Here's an example of a module configuration that makes use of the Java loader:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ c
 {